meggart/DiskArrays.jl/README.md

   - `getindex`/`setindex` with the same rules as base (trailing or singleton dimensions etc)
   - views into `DiskArrays`
   - a fallback `Base.show` method that does not call getindex repeatedly
+  - implementations for `mapreduce` and `mapreducedim`, that respect the chunking of the underlying dataset.
+This greatly increases performance of higher-level reductions like `sum(a,dims=d)`
+  - an iterator over the values of a DiskArray that caches a chunk of data and returns the values within.
+This allows efficient usage of e.g. `using DataStructures; counter(a)`
+  - customization of `broadcast` when there is a `DiskArray` on the LHS.
+This at least makes things like `a.=5` possible and relatively fast

 There are basically two ways to use this package.
 Either one makes the abstraction directly a subtype of `AbstractDiskArray` which requires